 Reasonable Pricing Philosphy

 Practicing medicine is more fun and far more satisfying when clients can afford the medications and procedures we recommend for their pets!
-We have an amazing staff of high-quality employees and the latest veterinary high tech equipment, but we are more economical than many of the vet clinics in the area.
-We’ve seen invoices from other clinics in town.
-We believe our prices are extremely reasonable considering the high level of care we provide.
-Remember, Dr. Sutton and Dr. Raymond are former ER/critical care vets, and some of their “Type A” personality traits persist.
+We believe our prices are extremely reasonable considering the high level of care we provide and the high tech equipment we utilize.
+Between Dr. Sutton, Dr. Raymond and Dr Stetzer, we have almost 100 years of combined “years in practice”.
 There are several nonprofit organizations in town that receive millions of dollars in donations each year.
 We are not one of those clinics but we do strive to be affordable.
 Our greatest goal is to be THE BEST MEDICINE!

 High Tech Equipment

 Don’t be fooled by the “cottage appearance” of our animal hospital!!
 Dr. Joi Sutton has a weakness for technology and doesn’t suffer outdated equipment.
 We have top-end digital X-ray and digital dental X-ray machines.
 We have the same fancy model Phillips ultrasound unit that 2 of the cardiologists in town use.
 We have many fluid pumps.
 We have an oxygen cage.
 We have a TonoVet and slit lamp.
-We have end-tidal CO machines and most every anesthetic monitoring gadget.
+We have end-tidal CO2 machines and most every anesthetic monitoring gadget.
 (Dr. Sutton is very type A about anesthesia.)
 We have all the best dental equipment.
 We have a Cutting Edge class 4 therapy laser (the same type that many chiropractors use).
 We send much of our labwork out to reference labs (to save clients money), but when we have a sick pet we have the same suite of IDEXX laboratory equipment that both the local specialty/ER hospitals have.

 Reasonable Hospitalization Fees